 What really sets it apart is the integrated LED panel that quite literally shines a spotlight on your beloved guitar and any stowed accessories.
 For bedroom players, this could be dismissed as a vanity light, but for touring musicians used to playing on dimly lit stages it’s a godsend.
 About to go on and still can’t find the right pick in the gloom?
 Or your guitar for that matter?
 No worries – flick the switch and your entire case will be bathed in light.

-It goes without saying that we love Epiphones here at Guitar World (just check out our guide to the best Epiphone Les Pauls for proof).
+It goes without saying that we love Epiphones here at Guitar World.
 The quality is amazing, they play great, they can sound out of this world and the prices are affordable – what’s not to like?

 Well, some Epiphones don’t come bundled with a hard case (which is no great surprise considering the price points).
 It’s not a biggie, though – here we’ve highlighted Epiphone’s Les Paul case, but the manufacturer makes similar cases for the rest of its model range.
 We believe they should be right up there towards the top of your list when looking for a case to protect your new Epi.
 Tough, well-made and kinda classy in black with that bold gold logo, they’re a great addition to your set-up.